The Walling in of a Reprobate

 True Church of the Living God."
 And the church said "Amen".
 And the

 walls meant to separate became walls that walled in.
 Walls that

 bound people to a system.
 Walls that walled in a reprobate.

 This writing is the copyright of Lynne Yohnk and was posted with her permission.
+Additional articles may be viewed here.
 Her email address is email@example.com if you wish to write.
 Please let her know if you appreciate her writings!

 CONTACT / HOW DO I

 OLD FEEDBACK /

 UPC MEMBERS SPEAK